banbansmile/tinymce-react/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Open http://localhost:3000/#/code to view the code  are rendered

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.